What is an LTS?

 What if I'm on a version older than the current LTS?

 You should upgrade to at least the current LTS at your earliest convenience.
 After all, the current LTS offers:

-- Great new features in every edition including security rules and reports, Pull Request decoration, and horizontal scalability.
+- Great new features in every edition including security rules and reports.
 See the LTS announcement for details.